koh-gt/ferriteclassic-core/CONTRIBUTING.md

   - Where bugs are fixed, where possible, there should be unit tests demonstrating the bug and also proving the fix.
 This helps prevent regression.

-Patches that change Ferrite consensus rules are considerably more involved than normal because they affect the entire ecosystem and so must be preceded by extensive mailing list discussions and have a numbered BIP.
+Patches that change FerriteClassic consensus rules are considerably more involved than normal because they affecct the entire ecosystem and so must be preceded by extensive mailing list discussions and have a numbered BIP.

 While each case will